10 News: History

 In February 2014, Network 10 announced that Hugh Riminton would join Sandra Sully as a co-anchor of the bulletin.
 In November 2014, Candice Wyatt joined Stephen Quartermain as a co-anchor and finally in August 2015 Lachlan Kennedy joined Georgina Lewis as a co-anchor in Brisbane.

 On 16 May 2016, Ten Eyewitness News updated their set and graphics.
 However, the logo remained unchanged.

 In January 2017, the three east coast metro bulletins (Sydney, Melbourne and Brisbane) returned to solo anchors with Hugh Riminton, Candice Wyatt and Lachlan Kennedy returning to reporting duties in February.

 On 1 November 2018, alongside a major network relaunch, the Ten Eyewitness News branding was replaced with 10 News First.

-On 2 December 2019, the 5pm edition of 10 News First was extended to 90 minutes.
+On 2 December 2019, the 5 pm edition of 10 News First was extended to 90 minutes.

 On 11 August 2020, 10 announced it would transfer studio presentation of the Brisbane and Perth bulletins to Sydney with the Adelaide bulletin moved to Melbourne.
 Reporters, camera crews and editorial staff were retained in Adelaide, Brisbane and Perth.
 Between February 2023 and August 2024, the changes were periodically reversed, with the Adelaide and Melbourne bulletins reinstated as separate editions that month, production of the Perth bulletin returning to Subiaco the following month, and the Sydney and Brisbane bulletins reinstated as separate editions from September 2024.

 In October 2023, 10 announced that its flagship 5:00 pm bulletins would be reduced to 60 minutes from 2024, to make room for a revival of Deal or No Deal while it also reintroduced a late night news bulletin, which is streamed live digitally via 10 and YouTube ahead of a delayed broadcast on the main channel.
 An afternoon bulletin, titled 10 News First: Afternoons, was also introduced in 2024, premiering on 29 January 2024.

 On 16 June 2025, Network 10 announced it would be rebranding its news division to 10 News, alongside the announcement of the new public affairs program named 10 News+ which premiered on 30 June 2025.

+On 22 July 2026, Network 10 announced that it would re-extend its flagship 5:00 pm bulletins to 90 minutes once again, as of 10 August 2026, with 10 News+ being reduced to air only on Sunday evenings in the wake of poor ratings.